9 Habits People with Tidy Houses Have in Common

-Though Marie Kondo’s method has inspired many people to keep things clean, it all comes down to habits.
-Something you do that becomes a part of your life so much so, that you don’t think about it as a chore; it’s just part of the routine.
+It all comes down to habits.
+Something you do that becomes a part of your life so much so that you don’t think about it as a chore; it’s just part of the routine.
 Things like brushing your teeth – habit.
 Folding your clothes a certain way – habit.
 Picking up things around the house daily – habit.
-Only keeping/buying items which “spark joy” in your life – habit.
+Only keeping/buying items that “spark joy” in your life – habit.

 This one is less of a habit and more of a starting point.
-However you choose to start, getting past the purging stage will allow you to keep less stuff in your home, which means less clutter overall to have to keep clean and organized.
+No matter how you choose to start, getting past the purging stage will allow you to keep less stuff in your home, which means less clutter overall to have to stay clean and organized.